Istanbul Food Guide

 dozens of grilled corn in a street cart

-It may be difficult to figure out whether the boiled version is a meal or a dessert.
-The grilled version, however, has that barbeque vibe that’ll satisfy both vegans and carnivores alike.
+It is hard to say whether the boiled version is a meal or a dessert.
+The grilled version has a barbecue character that satisfies vegans and carnivores alike.

-This may be the blandest food on this list but also one of the cheapest.
-Peddlers usually sell it on their mobile carts in touristy, crowded areas.
+This may be the plainest food on this list, but it is also one of the cheapest.
+Peddlers sell it from mobile carts in touristy, crowded areas.

 8. Simit, Açma and Börek - all around Istanbul (Turkish bagel and pastry)